Step Two: Requirements

 For information on forming a corporation or limited liability company, please click here.

-If you have additional questions about applying for a business license or registering a trade name, please contact your local community college small business center or the Business License Information Office.
+If you have additional questions about applying for a business license or registering a trade name, please contact the Business License Information Office.

 As your business grows, so will the requirements.
 As you make money, you pay taxes.
 In general, businesses are required to report tangible personal property used in the transaction of business and to pay taxes on this property to your county tax agency.